Issue Deep Dive

 ODA Spending

-Japan was the fourth-largest DAC donor to agriculture in 2021.
+Japan was the 3rd largest DAC donor to agriculture in 2022.

-Funding for agriculture and rural development represented 5% of Japan’s total ODA in 2021, lower than the DAC average of 6%.
+Funding for agriculture and rural development represented 4% of Japan’s total ODA in 2022, lower than the DAC average of 5%.
+Although Japan's ODA towards agriculture has remained stable, its share as a percentage of total ODA has decreased slightly.

 In line with its overall ODA, Japan channeled most of its ODA for agriculture projects bilaterally, including a small share as earmarked funding through multilaterals.
-The share of agriculture ODA channeled as core funding to multilaterals has been increasing and stood at 44% in 2021.
+The share of agriculture ODA channeled as core funding to multilaterals had increased in 2021, but decreased from 41% in 2021 to 35% in 2022.

 Bilateral Spending

-Japan’s bilateral agricultural ODA amounted to US$606 million in 2021, an increase of 30% from 2020 levels.
-In 2021, agricultural water resources received the largest share of bilateral funding (32%), followed by fishery development (10%), rural development (9%), and agricultural policy and administrative management (7%).
+Japan’s bilateral agricultural ODA amounted to US$727 million in 2022, an increase of 20% from 2021 levels.
+In 2022, agricultural water resources received the largest share of bilateral funding at 34%, followed by 8% to food crop production, and 8% for forestry development.

 Multilateral Spending and Commitments

-Multilateral ODA to agriculture stood at US$473 million in 2021, representing 44% of total agricultural ODA.
-The largest recipient was the GCF (US$208 million), followed by the International Development Association (US$115 million), and ADF (US$98 million).
+Multilateral ODA to agriculture stood at US$387 million in 2022, representing 35% of total agricultural ODA.
+This does not include earmarked funding through multilaterals.
+The largest recipient was the GCF ( US$174 million), followed by the IDA ( US$115 million), and IFC ( US$31 million).

 Japan joined the GAFSP in 2012 and pledged US$30 million to GAFSP’s private sector window.
 By the end of 2016, Japan had disbursed the full amount.
 No further pledges or disbursements have been made to GAFSP since then.